jacebenson/cedar/docs/versioned_docs/version-2.0/how-to/using-a-third-party-api.md

 ## Create the App

-We'll start our app the way we start all Redwood apps:
+We'll start our app the way we start all Cedar apps:

 ```bash
 yarn create cedar-app weatherstation